Geraldton (Year 5)

 Early Morning Work

 For the first half-an-hour of the day, Year Five focus on developing key skills in English and maths.
-The children work through a daily maths task to improve their mental agility and to consolidate and recap key maths skills that they have learnt.
+The children work through a daily maths task to improve their mental agility and to consolidate and recap the key maths skills they have learnt.
 They will also have a handwriting task, which usually has a spelling, grammar or punctuation focus.
 In addition, this is also when we listen to the children read.
-Every child will be heard once every other week which may also include reading comprehension tasks.
-On Fridays, the children will be tested on their spellings.
+Every child will be heard once every other week which may also include reading comprehension tasks in pairs or groups.
+On Fridays, the children will be tested on their spellings and times table knowledge.

 English